Track Daily Calorie Deficit to Guarantee a Weight Loss Program

 Loss Rate per week

 The system generates a new day (including the target for that day, based on your loss rate) and adds it to the top of the record - which makes it easier.

 Total Calories Eaten

 To guarantee weight loss you will need to keep the deficit within a particular range.
 Because of inaccuracies and individual variations the size of the deficit that works will vary between users.

 Similarly you may need to increase the deficit if your progress stalls or slows down.

-Now for the Magic - The tool allow you to plot your progress on a graph - including:
+Now for the Magic - Many tools allow you to plot your progress on a graph: